Economy

 RSS National Accounts

-Household gross disposable income is estimated to have increased by 9.9% in the fourth quarter of 2023, compared with last year’s corresponding quarter.
-Disposable income per capita amounted to just over 1.4 million ISK in the quarter and is estimated to have increased by 7.5% compared with the fourth quarter of 2022.
+According to preliminary figures, household gross disposable income is estimated to have increased by 13.6% in 2023, compared with the previous year.
+Disposable income per capita amounted to just over 5.8 million ISK and is estimated to have increased by 10.8%.